Spotted Longhorn Beetle (lat. Rutpela maculata)

 Biology

-Adults can be encountered from May through August, completing their life cycle in two-three years.
-They only live two-four weeks.
+The species completes its life cycle in two to three years, spending most of their lives as larvae.
+The adults can be encountered from May to August; they are short-lived, only living for two to four weeks.
 They are very common flower-visitors, especially Apiaceae species, feeding on pollen and the nectar.
-Larvae are polyphagous in deciduous trees, mainly feeding on Picea abies, Corylus avellana, Fagus sylvatica, Castanea sativa and Ostrya carpinifolia, as well as on Quercus, Carpinus, Salix, Alnus, Populus and Betula species.
+The larvae are polyphagous in the wood of deciduous trees, mainly feeding on Corylus avellana, Fagus sylvatica, Castanea sativa and Ostrya carpinifolia, as well

 See also

-Clytus arietis, another common wasp-mimicking longhorn beetle
+Clytus arietis, another common wasp-mimicking longhorn beetle.